-

 Christmas Concert and Tea

-Our second concert of the 24/25 season is a Christmas-themed concert in our rehearsal venue – Holmfirth Methodist Church, to be followed by a Buffet Tea in the community room there.
-Tickets for the concert are available from Choral members; you are welcome to stay for the tea for which donations will be welcomed.
+Our second concert of the 24/25 season was a Christmas-themed concert in our rehearsal venue – Holmfirth Methodist Church, followed by a Buffet Tea in the community room there.

-The concert will include some of the Christmas music from Handel’s Messiah together with a selection of Christmas music both popular and less well-known.
-There will also be a few carols for all.
+The concert included some of the Christmas music from Handel’s Messiah together with a selection of Christmas music both popular and less well-known.
+There were also a few carols for all.